kelmcm/portfolio/critique-by-design.md

 - Descriptive title.
 This is a great tool to guide the reader towards the insight from the graph.

 ### Who is the primary audience for this tool?
 Do you think this visualization is effective for reaching that audience?
 Why or why not?
 The audience of this visualization is the general Canadian population.
 Journalists and statisticians will be the primary consumers of this visualization, but as Statistics Canada is the federal government's data arm, they should prepare for anyone in the general population to view this information.
-Those who are particularly interest in the language demographics of the population will also pay close attention to this visualization.
+Those who are particularly interested in the language demographics of the population will also pay close attention to this visualization.
 I do not think this visualization is effective in communicating to such a broad audience who may or may not be familiar with reading charts.
 For example, the double vertical axis is a feature that is more geared to readers who are used to reading visualizations.
 If you are unfamiliar with how a double axis works, this may be confusing to read.
-Similarly, the text on these charts is extremally small and may be hard to read for people who poor eyesight.
+Similarly, the text on these charts is tiny and may be hard to read for people who poor eyesight.
 Using one axis per chart and having larger text to improve legibility are some things that can be improved on the visualization to become more accessible to the entire Canadian population.

 ### How successful what this method at evaluating the data visualization you selected?
 Are there measures you feel are missing or not being captured here?
 What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)